1. Executive Summary

 - Living Staff Manifest: Managers can assign roles dynamically.
 Staff access is restricted via Role-Based Access Control (RBAC).

-- The Proposal Engine: A structured negotiation wizard that replaces endless email chains.
-Draft offers including financial splits in minutes.
+- The Proposal Engine: A structured negotiation wizard utilizing End-to-End Encryption (E2EE) to draft financial splits securely in minutes.

-- Gate Control: Real-time entry data.
+- Gate Control: Real-time entry telemetry.
 Managers know exactly how many tickets were sold and the remaining capacity at any second.

 - 4.2 Performer Backstage (performer-web)